ggupta9777/simple_line_follower/README.md

 ## About

-This repository demonstrates a basic line-following proportionally-controlled robot.
+This repository demonstrates a basic line-following robot which uses a Proportional-Derivative Controller.

 This ROS 2 package is used to demonstrate these examples :